Skip to main content

 Use an Interactive Feeder

 To make new food even more exciting (and to help prevent boredom) try switching up the way you feed.
-Interactive food toys such as Frogg, are a brilliant way to mentally enrich your canine and make dinner.
+Interactive food toys like Frogg, are a brilliant way to mentally enrich your canine and make dinner more exciting.

 For more information about making food fun, read our Guide to Dog Interactive Feeding.